vippsas/webhooks-api/faq.md

 You can now verify that the new url works as expected before deleting the old webhook.

-Please do not let an obsolete webhook return 404s since this will trigger monitoring and look an issue which may prompt us to reach out needless.
+Please do not let an obsolete webhook return 404s, since that may be misclassified a real incident requiring us to reach out needlessly.